 The Mountain Park Neighborhood Guide offers a wealth of information on this serene, one-of-a-kind Lake Oswego neighborhood, including maps, parks, and schools.

-An award-winning planned community, Mountain Park residents enjoy a wide range of amenities unlike anywhere else in Oregon.
+An award-winning planned community, Mountain Park residents enjoy many amenities unlike anywhere else in Oregon.
 Imagine living on a forested mountaintop, surrounded by spectacular territorial views of the valley, numerous parks, a top-notch community center, and eight miles of meandering, well-maintained trails.
-You love serenity and nature?
+Do you love serenity and nature?
 This is your neighborhood.

 Mountain Park Community Center

 he neighborhood is part of the Mountain Park Homeowners Association, which provides residents with access to a clubhouse, fitness center, swimming pool, tennis courts, playgrounds, and trails.
 The association also organizes events and activities for the residents throughout the year, such as movie nights, holiday parties, and community garage sales.

 The neighborhood is close to nature, with plenty of green spaces and wildlife to enjoy.
 You can hike, bike, or jog along the 8 miles of trails that wind through the neighborhood, or relax at one of the 15 parks that dot the area.
 You can also admire the stunning views of Mount Hood, Mount St. Helens, and the Willamette River from various vantage points in the neighborhood.

 In spring and summer, Mountain Park overflows with lupine, daisies, oxalis, honeysuckle, trillium, fireweed, and foxglove–as well as plentiful dogwood and madrona trees.

 Mountain Park’s outdoor offerings have you covered with seven parks–many with play areas –and over eight miles of verdant hiking and walking paths, only steps from your door.

 - Nansen Summit Park

 - Touchstone Park